jeremytammik/tbc/a/1829_split_duct.md

 **Response:** Thank you so much.
 It worked pleasantly

-Very many thanks to Matt and Fair59 for their kind help and great patience helping out in such detail and depth!
+Very many thanks to Matt and Fair59 for their kind support and great patience helping out in such detail and depth!